 If you’re the only Buyer offering on a property, you’ll likely have conditions (eg. financing and/or home inspection) and you’ll almost certainly not offer more money than the asking price.
 But when there are multiple offers, all bets are off.
 Conditions go by the wayside and offer prices get increased.

 No one really knows how often phantom offers happen in Toronto.
 Interestingly, there have been very few formal complaints to the Real Estate Council of Ontario (RECO) from consumers about it.
 But as an agent who has presented hundreds of offers, I can tell you that my spidey senses have tingled on more than one occasion.

-As of July 2015, RECO will be mandating new procedures to deal with bidding wars.
-Brokerages will now be required to keep copies of all offers (including counter-offers) and Buyers will be able to verify the existence of additional offers through RECO.
-Buyers will never be able to find out the details of the other offers, but they will at least be able to verify their existence.
-It’s going to create a lot of paperwork, but it’s a step in the right direction.
+As of July 2015, RECO has mandated new procedures to deal with bidding wars.
+Brokerages are required to keep copies of all offers (including counter-offers) and Buyers are able to verify the existence of additional offers through RECO.
+While Buyers will never be able to find out the details of the other offers, they will at least be able to verify their existence.

 - After I register an offer, I usually call the listing agent and ask them what brokerages the other offers are from – they don’t technically have to tell me, but most agents are cooperative.
 If the second offer is BS, I can generally tell by the other agent’s reaction.

 - I like to present my clients’ offers in person, and nothing beats looking the Seller in the eye and asking them how many offers they received.
 Most agents and Sellers are legit, so it’s easy to make this question part of the conversation and not come across as paranoid.